Quiapo Church: Rectors

+Controversy

 The vicinity of the church is a popular area for peddlers of unsafe abortifacients, local gastric irritants and untested herbal folk (potions) remedies.
-The merchandise are anonymously sold from stalls surrounding the Basilica and the Plaza Miranda fronting it.
+The merchandise are clandestinely sold from stalls surrounding the Basilica and the Plaza Miranda fronting it.
 Abortion is illegal in the Philippines, and individuals who cannot afford the surgical procedure resort to these vendors.

-The media often covers stories of dead foetuses being abandoned outside of the church's Blessed Sacrament chapel, a practise condemned by the Archdiocese of Manila.
-Cardinal Gaudencio Rosales has issued several canonical excommunications for women who perform intentional abortion in relation to such practices near the shrine, as ruled by the Latae Sententiae punishment by the Roman Catholic Church.
-The fetuses covered by the Filipino TV media are often left anonymously wrapped in sack-cloth or plain boxes.
+The media often covers stories of dead fetuses being abandoned outside of the church's Blessed Sacrament chapel, a practice condemned by the Archdiocese of Manila.
+Cardinal Gaudencio Rosales has issued several canonical excommunications for women who perform intentional abortion in relation to such practices near the shrine, as ruled by the Catholic Church.

-Media

-The church made an appearance in the 2009–2010 ABS-CBN religious-themed teleseries May Bukas Pa.